Usam95/backtester/README.md

 To setup your Binance client, please provide the necessary API credentials in the `credentials.py` file located in the `utilities` folder.
 You will need your own API keys from Binance for this purpose.

 Please ensure to keep your API keys secure and do not commit them into version control.

+## Supported Brokers and Markets

+Despite the fact that only cryptocurrency data was used and Binance has been integrated for live trading, the backtester can be utilized for backtesing for a variety of markets beyond cryptocurrencies.
+It can be applied to any market data, including stocks, commodities, forex, etc., provided the data is in a structured CSV format.

+The data must adhere to the following structure: `date, open, high, low, close, volume`.
+This ensures compatibility with the technical indicators and other functions within the backtesting framework.

+This flexibility allows you to perform historical simulation and analysis on a broad range of market data to refine and optimize your strategies.